-Branding and messaging must be on-point to differentiate from all of this competition.
-Marketers have to keep eyes and ears on all new channels that continue to emerge.
-And because marketing performance is being scrutinized more than ever, they have to ensure they're spending budget in the best way possible.
+Marketing is a tough job.
+Branding and messaging must be on-point to differentiate from the competition.
+New channels continue to emerge, so marketers have to be on their toes.
+And marketing performance is being scrutinized more than ever.

 That's why marketers tend to shy away from brand channels (like TV and radio) and gravitate toward data-centric, digital channels (like search, social, and email).
 After all, it's easier with the latter to track behavior and prove how marketing influences customer acquisition.